-OBJECTIVE STRATEGIES MEASURES Goal 3: Economic Growth and Built Environment.
-Encourage vibrant, economically thriving and sustainable communities.
-Support a strong, diverse, sustainable economy.
+OBJECTIVE STRATEGIES MEASURES Goal 3: Economic Growth an thriving and sustainable commu d Built Environment .
+Encourage vib orant, economically Support a strong, diverse, sustainable economy.
 Outcome: Public transportation products and services are available throughout King County and are well-utilized in centers and areas of concentrated economic activity.
 Through investments and partnerships with regional organizations, local jurisdictions and the private sector, provide alternatives to driving alone that connect people to jobs, education and other destinations essential to King County's economic vitality.
 Partner with employers to make public transportation products and services more affordable and convenient for employees.
-Transit rides per capita Effectiveness of partnerships Park-and-ride utilization Peak mode share at Commute Trip Reduction (CTR) sites Employer-sponsored passes and usage % population at 15 dwelling units per acre within 1⁄2-mile walk access of frequent service Address the growing need for transportation services and facilities throughout the county.
+Transit rides per capita Park-and-ride capacity and utilization (Individually and systemwide) Employees at CTR sites sharing non-drive-alone transportation modes during peak commute hours Employer-sponsored passes and usage All public transportation ridership in King County (rail, bus, Paratransit, Rideshare) Ridership in population/business centers HOV lane passenger miles Address the growing need for transportation services and facilities throughout the county.
 Outcome: More people have access to and regularly use public transportation products and services in King County.
 Expand services to accommodate the region's growing population and serve new transit markets.
 Coordinate and develop services and facilities with other providers to create an integrated and efficient regional transportation system.
 Work with transit partners, WSDOT and others to manage park-and-ride capacity needs.
-All public transportation ridership in King County (rail, bus, Paratransit, Rideshare) Centers ridership Bike rack use Support compact, healthy communities.
+Support compact, healthy communities.
 Outcome: More people regularly use public transportation products and services along corridors with compact development.
 Encourage land uses, policies, and development that lead to communities that transit can serve efficiently and effectively.
 Support bicycle and pedestrian access to jobs, services, and the transit system.
 Support economic development by using existing transportation infrastructure efficiently and effectively.
-Outcome: Regional investments in major highway capacity projects and parking requirements are complemented by high transit service levels in congested Serve centers and other areas of concentrated activity, consistent with Transportation 2040 .
+Outcome: Regional investments in major highway capacity projects and parking requirements are Serve centers and other areas of concentrated activity, consistent with Transportation 2040 .

-service levels in congested corridors and centers.
+complemented by high transit service levels in congested

+corridors and centers.